Admission Process and Criteria

 5. Successfully passing a criminal background check and urine drug screen.
 The Office of Academic and Student Affairs will review any positive results and make admission decisions on a case-by-case basis.
 Falsification of information on the PharmCAS or supplemental application, criminal background check, or urine drug screen will be grounds for denial of acceptance or dismissal from the program.

 The SPPS will participate in PharmCAS.
-Applicants are required to complete and submit an official online application to PharmCAS no later than March 1st of each year.
+Applicants are required to complete and submit an official online application to PharmCAS no later than June 1st for the Fall 2018 admission cycle.
 The Office of Academic and Student Affairs will evaluate the applications to ensure completeness and verify that the minimum requirements for admission have been met.
 Once the applications are reviewed and verified, they will be forwarded to the Admissions Committee to determine whether an on-site interview will be offered.